valancej/documentation/_general/about/security.md

 * Heroku
 * Openredis

-Additionally for collecting metrics (but without any sensitive data) we use:
+Additionally for monitoring the platform, handling payments, and potentially collecting metrics we use:

++ Appcues
-+ Google Analytics
++ Braintree
-+ Google Docs
++ Fullstory
 + Looker
++ NewRelic
++ Papertrail
 + Rollbar
-+ Source code access
++ Segment

-As outlined in our Terms of Service we only access your source code for a build or support request.
-We do not have any way to access your repository outside of our build environment.
+**Note**: Although we do have access to your source code, as outlined in our Terms of Service, we only access it for a build or support request.
+We do not have any way to access your source code repository outside of our build environment.

 ## Does Codeship Save My Code?